 - In A Series of Unfortunate Events, the children do this when they're in the Hotel Denouement, and they're trying to slow down the antagonists.
 Their father taught them to do it.

-- In Jennifer, Hecate, Macbeth, William McKinley and Me, Elizabeth, the main character does this to her nemesis Cynthia whenever they're in the elevator together.
+- In Jennifer, Hecate, Macbeth, William McKinley, and Me, Elizabeth, the main character does this to her nemesis Cynthia whenever they're in the elevator together.

 - In the Doctor Who story "Paradise Towers", set in an enormously tall apartment building, the Kangs do this, and the protagonists get stuck in an elevator they've done it to while fleeing from the monsters.
+(Fun fact: Something like this actually happened to story author Stephen Wyatt; he brought it up on the DVD commentary.)

 - In Workaholics, while the guys (minus Ders) & Alice are high on acid at a hotel, Blake mashes the up and down buttons like he's playing a manic arcade game.